MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Get-Module.md

 Required: True
 Position: Named
 Default value:
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -PSSession
-Gets the modules in the specified user-managed Windows PowerShell session \(PSSession\).
+Gets the modules in the specified user-managed Windows PowerShell session (PSSession).
 Enter a variable that contains the session, a command that gets the session, such as a Get-PSSession command, or a command that creates the session, such as a New-PSSession command.

 When the session is connected to a remote computer, the ListAvailable parameter is required.